juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 Since v0.10.0, JuiceFS Client is separated from CSI Driver, upgrading CSI Driver will no longer affect existing PVs, allowing a much easier upgrade process, which doesn't interrupt running applications.

 But on the other hand, this also means **upgrading CSI Driver will not automatically apply update to JuiceFS Client for application pods**.
-You'll have to re-create application pods, so that CSI Node makes mount pods using the newer version of mount pod image.
+You'll have to re-create application pods, so that CSI Node makes Mount Pods using the newer version of Mount Pod image.

-Another thing to keep in mind, if you have [overwritten mount pod image](../guide/custom-image.md#overwrite-mount-pod-image), then upgrading CSI Driver will not affect JuiceFS Client version at all, you should just continue manage mount pod image according to the [docs](../guide/custom-image.md#overwrite-mount-pod-image).
+Another thing to keep in mind, if you have [overwritten Mount Pod image](../guide/custom-image.md#overwrite-mount-pod-image), then upgrading CSI Driver will not affect JuiceFS Client version at all, you should just continue manage Mount Pod image according to the [docs](../guide/custom-image.md#overwrite-mount-pod-image).

 ### Upgrade via Helm {#helm-upgrade}